GoogleCloudPlatform/cloud-hackathons/hacks/agentic-ai-and-sap/README.md

 ### Description

 Your goal in this challenge is to set up a BigQuery dataset that will serve as the single source of truth for your AI agents.
-You will be responsible for:
+You are responsible for:

 - Creating a new BigQuery dataset for your lab.
 - Load essential SAP Material Master data from Cloud Storage into your BigQuery dataset.